Saleh Khana: People & History

 The people of this village are primarily Pashtuns, an ethnic group located in both North West Pakistan & Afghanistan.

 The people of Saleh Khana, belong to the Khattak Pashtun Tribe.

-In 1984, there was a tribal dispute between the people of Saleh Khana and the neighbouring village of Kotli Kalan due to a disagreement over the water flow which connected to both villages.
+In 1984, there was a tribal dispute between the people of Saleh Khana and the neighbouring village of "Kotli Kalan" (Kotli Kalan was not the original name of the area).
+Orthonym (Kotli) due to a disagreement over the water flow which connected to both villages.
 This dispute was settled with firearms being used and one person from neighbouring village Kotli Kalan was killed.
-The dispute was eventually solved when a Loy Jirga (Pashtun Grand Council) took place, the local police, politicians and Mashars (Leaders) from the Afridi Tribe and Mashars from both Saleh Khana and Kotli Kalan all sat down in a 'Hujra' and the outcome of the meeting were both villages were split up (Hence the name Saleh Khana and Kotli Kalan, though it was one village as a whole at the time, named Saleh Khana) The two villages were then divided upon agreement.
+The dispute was eventually resolved through a Loy Jirga (Pashtun Grand Council), in which local police, political representatives, and Mashars(leaders) from the Afridi and Yousafzai tribes, along with Mashars representing Saleh Khana and Kotli Kalan gathered in a Hujra to reach a settlement.
+At the time, the entire area was regarded as a single village known as Saleh Khana, With (Kotli) Kotli Kalan being an area within Saleh Khana.
+Following the deliberations of the Loy Jirga, the elders and representatives of both communities agreed to divide the settlement into two separate villages, establishing Saleh Khana and Kotli Kalan, (The name Kotli Kalan was developed right after the division) as distinct communities with separate boundaries.
+The terms of the agreement were subsequently recorded in a formal written document and signed by Haji Abdul Matheen, the Mashar of Saleh Khana, on behalf of the community.
+The agreement was witnessed by elders and representatives of both communities, providing a written record of the division and the establishment of Kotli Kalan as a separate village.